Easton, Maryland

 Easton is an incorporated town in and the county seat of Talbot County, Maryland, United States.
-The population was 15,945 at the 2010 census, with an estimated population in 2019 of 16,671.
+The population was 17,101 at the 2020 census, with an estimated population of 17,342 in 2022.
 The primary ZIP Code is 21601, and the secondary is 21606.
-The primary phone exchange is 822, the auxiliary exchanges are 820, 763, and 770, and the area code is 410.
+The primary phone exchange is 822, the auxiliary exchanges are 690, 819, 820, 763, and 770, and the area code is 410.

 History

 18th century

 The town of Easton received its official beginning from an Act of the Assembly of the Province of Maryland dated November 4, 1710.
 The act was entitled, "An Act for the Building of a Court House for Talbot County, at Armstrong's Old Field near Pitt's Bridge".
 Pitt's Bridge crossed a stream forming the headwaters of the Tred Avon or Third Haven River.
 It was located at a point where North Washington Street crosses this stream, now enclosed in culverts, north of the Talbottown Shopping Center, and passes under the Electric Plant property.
 Prior to this date, the court had met at York, near the mouth of Skipton Creek.
 The court decided that this location was not convenient to all sections of the county and, in order to change the location, the above act of the Assembly was passed.
 As a result of this act, two acres of land were purchased from Philemon Armstrong, at a cost of 15,000 pounds of tobacco.
 Upon this tract, the same plot upon which the present Talbot County Courthouse now stands, the court house, a brick building 20 x 30 feet, was erected at a cost of 115,000 pounds of tobacco.
 The courts of the county were held in this building from 1712 until 1794.
 A tavern to accommodate those who attended court was one of the first buildings erected; stores and dwellings followed.
 The village was then known as "Talbot Court House".
 These were not the first buildings in the area.
 The frame meeting house of the Society of Friends was built between 1682 and 1684.
 The Wye plantation was settled in the 1650s by Welsh Puritan and wealthy planter Edward Lloyd and is owned and occupied by the 11th generation of that family.

-Easton may be named because of its location east of Saint Michaels, however it is more likely that it was named after Easton in Somersetshire, England.
+Easton may be named because of its location east of Saint Michaels; however, it is more likely that it was named after Easton in Somerset, England.

 20th century

 In 1916, the town erected the "Talbot Boys" statue in honor of Confederate soldiers from Talbot County.
-It stood for 107 years.
+It stood for 107 years before being removed in 2022 after years of controversy.

+In 1919, Isaiah Fountain, a black farmer from Trappe, was the last person to be legally executed on the Eastern Shore.
+The case made national headlines and sparked outrage about racial injustice.
+After the first day of his trial, a mob of 2,000 assembled on courthouse grounds and attempted to grab and lynch Fountain.
+This is the largest incident of mob violence in Talbot County history to date.